Eros-code/fmod-webpage/README.md

 <img width="1142" alt="Screenshot 2023-06-13 at 11 49 29" src="https://github.com/Eros-code/vasfmod/assets/67373491/5a2b6867-c347-499b-aab5-7c8bd104aa89">

+For this project the API files must be placed in the same directory as the simple_event.js file.
+Furthermore there are some C files which must be included - these can be found under the directory studio/inc.

-you will also find several examples with detailed code to help you get started.
+Once you download the API files you will also find several examples with detailed code to help you get started.
+If you would like to see the examples in your web browser then you can do so by accessing this link <a href = "https://www.fmod.com/assets/html5/studio_api/demo.html"> here </a>.

-# What is FMOD?
-FMOD is a proprietary sound effects engine and authoring tool used for video games and applications developed by Firelight Technologies.
-It is able to play and mix sounds of diverse formats on many operating systems.